Autostronomy/AstroPhot/docs/source/fastfit.rst

 This script will fit a single object with a single model (plus a sky model if requested).

-basic usage is to fill in the blanks here.
+basic usage is to fill in these blanks at the top of the file.
 Even just filling the ``target_file`` is enough to get started:

 .. code:: python